magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-no-html-tags

-It checks that an input does not have HTML tags.
+Checks that an input does not have HTML tags.

 #### Example